AndrewWPhillips/eggql/README.md

 It currently supports queries, mutations, all GraphQL types including interfaces.
 It does not support subscriptions (yet).

 For simplicity, you _don't_ need to create a GraphQL **schema**.
 You just declare Go structs with fields that act as the GraphQL **resolvers**.
-For some things, like resolver arguments, you need to add tags (metadata attached to a field of a struct type), similar to the way tags are used for encoding of JSON.
+For some things, like resolver arguments, you need to add tags (metadata attached to a field of a struct type), like the tags used to control JSON encoding/decoding.

 ## Getting Started